football player Thiago alcantara snapshot_rating

 return df

-To make results not only readable but usable, the final output pack includes:
+To make results not only readable but usable, the final Athlemetrics Predictor output pack includes:

 • Ratings: Overall Rating and the four sub-dimension scores.